erkinalp/crowdchurn/README.md

 # CrowdChurn

-CrowdChurn is a self-hostable e-commerce platform that enables creators to sell products directly to consumers.
+CrowdChurn is a self-hostable e-commerce platform that enables creators to sell products and offer services directly to consumers.
 It is a fork of [Gumroad](https://github.com/antiwork/gumroad), designed for self-hosted deployments.

 ## Table of Contents